As hospitals cope with a COVID-19 surge, cyber threats loom

 But more than a month later, the hospital is still recovering.

-Some employees have been furloughed until they can return to their regular duties.
+Some employees were furloughed for weeks before returning to their regular duties.

 Oncologists could not access older patient scans which could help them, for example, compare tumor size over time.